intel/llvm/clang/docs/DPCPPToolsRFC.md

 Below is a general representation of the overall offloading flow that is performed during a full compilation from source to final executable.
-The compiler driver is responsible for creating the fat object and the `clang-linker-wrapper` tool is responsible for the general functionality that is performed during the link.
+The compiler driver is responsible for creating the multi-targeted object and the `clang-linker-wrapper` tool is responsible for the general functionality that is performed during the link.
+This compilation is capable of supporting multiple device targets.
+Support for Intel-based device targets relies on SPIR-V code generation.
+AMDGPU and NVPTX devices can be supported without relying on SPIR-V code generation, as shown in the figure below.

 ![High level view of the offloading flow](images/offloadflow.svg)

 *Diagram 1: Overall compilation flow*

-## Fat object generation for SYCL offload kinds using `clang-offload-packager`
+## Multi-targeted object generation for SYCL offload kinds using `clang-offload-packager`

-`clang-offload-packager` plays a vital role during fat-object generation.
-The fat object in the proposed offloading model is generated during the host compilation.
+`clang-offload-packager` plays a vital role during multi-targeted object generation.
+The multi-targeted object in the proposed offloading model is generated during the host compilation.
 The host compilation takes an additional argument which points to the device binary which will be embedded in the final object.
 Generation will be separated out to allow for potential parallelism during compilation of both